MicrosoftDocs/azure-docs/articles/machine-learning/cortana-analytics-playbook-predictive-maintenance.md

 ##### *Business value of the predictive model*
-Using the available historical data, a predictive model was built using a multi-classification algorithm to predict the type of mechanical issue which will result in a delay or cancellation within the next 24 hours.
+Using the available historical data, a predictive model was built using a multi-classification algorithm to predict the type of mechanical issue which will result in a delay or cancellation of a flight within the next 24 hours.
-By predicting the mechanical issue that may cause a cancelation for a certain aircraft beforehand, necessary maintenance actions can be taken to mitigate the risk while the aircrafts are being serviced to prevent the delay or cancellations from happening.
+By making this prediction, necessary maintenance actions can be taken to mitigate the risk while the aircrafts are being serviced and thus prevent possible delays or cancellations.
 Using Azure Machine Learning web service, the predictive models can seamless and easily be integrated into airlines’ existing operating platforms.